Stifel: Acquisition history

 In 2009, the company acquired 56 branches from the UBS Wealth Management Americas (UBS) branch network (56 offices in 24 states and 500 associates).

 In 2010, the company completed its acquisition of Thomas Weisel Partners Group, Inc and created an enterprise with one of the largest U.S. equity research platforms and expanded institution equity business both domestically and internationally.

 In 2011, the company announced an agreement to acquire Stone & Youngberg LLC, a financial firm specializing in municipal finance and fixed income securities.

 In 2012, the company and Keefe, Bruyette & Woods (KBW) announced a strategic merger.
 During the same year, the company expanded its investment banking capabilities and restructuring advisory expertise by acquiring Miller Buckfire.

 In 2014, the company acquired the London stockbroker Oriel Securities.

 In June 2015, the company announced it would acquire Barclays US wealth and investment management unit for an undisclosed fee.

 In May 2015, the company acquired the debt capital markets and convertibles specialist ISM Capital LLP.

-In June 2015, the company acquired the Birmingham, Alabama based investment bank, brokerage and wealth management firm Sterne Agee Group.
+In 2015, the company acquired the Birmingham, Alabama based investment bank, brokerage and wealth management firm Sterne Agee Group for $150 million.
+The following year, Stifel sold Sterne Agee to INTL FCStone Inc. (now StoneX Group Inc.).

 In January 2016, the company acquired the placement agent Eaton Partners LLC.

 In March 2018, the company acquired Ziegler Wealth Management.

 In November 2018, the group acquired German bank MainFirst Bank AG.

 In 2019, the company acquired First Empire Holding Corp. and its subsidiaries, including First Empire Securities Inc.

 In November 2021, the company acquired the Memphis, Tennessee based fixed income brokerage Vining Sparks.